Louise Harnby | Crime Fiction and Thriller Editor

 You’ll also be offered suggestions on how you can fix any problems identified.
 Then you can implement what you learn throughout the rest of your book.

-Critiques are about learning, not criticizing
+Critiques are about learning, not being criticized

 Some authors are nervous about critiques.
 Pro editors get it – it can be tough to put your book in the hands of another and ask them to tell you what’s working and what’s not, especially when you’ve put in so much hard work.